NaolShow/TheseScripts/README.md

 [You can contact me here: http://bit.ly/TheseScripts_contact](http://bit.ly/TheseScripts_contact)
 You can visit the ToWolf website: http://bit.ly/Towolf
 You can visit the YouTube channel of ToWolf: http://bit.ly/ToWolf_Youtube

+### TheseScripts is available in several languages*:
+- English
+- Français
+- Deutsch
+- Español
+- Italiano
+- Custom Languages

+*The languages "Français" and "English" have perfect translations.
+(Other languages have translations from Google Translate.)
+To help me fix any translation errors please contact me using the contact link above.

+### How to create a .lang file?

+Follow this step-by-step tutorial:
+- Step1: Go to the installation folder of TheseScripts
+- Step2: Go to the "Settings" folder
+- Step3: Copy then Paste any ".lang" file (It will serve as a template)
+- Step4: Rename the ".lang" file you just copied (for example: "my_new_language.lang")
+- Step5: Edit the translations in the file with a word processor.
+(Like Notepadd ++ or Sublime Text)
+- Step 6: Restart TheseScripts, go to settings and choose your language!

 # Licence

 TheseScripts is licensed under the GNU General Public License 3.0